sloshy/blog/_posts/2023-06-20-intro-tinydb.md

 This is an example chart showing the ability to turn any table you generate into a visualization.
 You are able to select which columns represent which axes or data inputs.
 For this example, I have a pie chart showing the number of copies I own of three video games.

-## What is TinyDB?
-TinyDB is a browser-based database application that is as easy to use as a spreadsheet.
-You do not need to worry about preconfiguring data schemas or types to get started, so you can use it as a basic, text-based data entry program without any configuration.
-With TinyDB, I hope to allow you to opt into the level of control that you need over your data, while doing so in a way that is portable and easy-to-use from any device, whether it's your desktop computer, laptop, tablet, phone, or any other device with a modern web browser.

 ## What can TinyDB do?
 TinyDB can do all of the typical tasks you would associate with either a spreadsheet or a database.